Dec 21, 2022

 How do I sign up for MTD for ITSA?

-You need to use your cloud-based software (MTD compatible software approved by HMRC) to sign up for MTD for ITSA.
+You need to use your cloud-based software (MTD compatible software approved by HMRC) ready and then you sign up for MTD for IT using yoru own HMRC account.
 If you have any questions you can visit the HMRC's guidance on signing up.
 You can also ask your MTD software provider or accountant.

 Wha are MTD for ITSA key dates and how to prepare